 Congratulations!
-You finally got to the Netherlands!
-So...what should you do first and where can you get them?
+You finally arrived in the Netherlands!
+So...what should you do first and where can you get started?
 Since you're going to start living the Dutch lifestyle, you most definitely need to get yourself a bike!
-Also, get a bank account, and of course get an OV-Chipkaart to travel.
+Open a bank account and of course, get an OV-Chipkaart to travel.
 But that's not it!

 Now, this is something you HAVE to do as a newcomer!
-Registering to the gemeente (Town Hall) is how the government can know where you're living.
-Each town has their own gemeente.
-For students, usually, the school would make an appointment for you to go there yourself.
-They will then issue you a BSN number after (your social service number).
+Registering at the gemeente (Town Hall) is how the government can know where you're living.
+Each town has its own gemeente.
+For students, usually, the school will make an appointment for you to go there yourself.
+They will then issue you a BSN number after your appointment (your social security number).
 Trust me when I say that you will use your BSN a lot.

 Register 4 weeks before or 5 days after you move into your new place.
 Mind you that each gemeente have their own time limit.

 Not register at all.
 The government can and will take action on this matter and it's not going to be pretty.

 One of the things you can do after getting your BSN number is to open a bank account.
 There are so many to choose from: ING, ABN-AMRO, Rabobank, or bunq.
 To open an account, you can simply go to their nearest branch.
 Prepare your BSN number, passport/ID, rental contract, and residence permit (for non-EU citizens).
 Or just open an account in 5 minutes through bunq's mobile app.

 Make one immediately after getting your BSN number.
 Most shops and universities in the Netherlands accept debit instead of cash or credit.
 It will make your life easier!

 Put off making a bank account because it looks like a hassle.
 Trust me, not a good idea.

 Step 3A: Get a bike